Cousin Erk Aldrich, Dillon Lynch, Betty and Sheila Lynch. All photos courtesy Sheila Lynch, unless otherwise indicated.

 I could go on, but for now I’d like to comment on a few of the pictures I’m sharing to illustrate who dear Elizabeth “Betty” Lynch was.

-It goes back to earliest family days, first, maybe, from life in our bungalow on South Quncy Avenue, just north of Gen. Mitchell Field Airport, back in the “SONIC BOOM!!!” days!
+It goes back to earliest family days in Milwaukee, first, maybe, from life in our bungalow on South Quncy Avenue, just north of Gen. Mitchell Field Airport, back in the “SONIC BOOM!!!” days!
+Planes taking off would sear the sky, right over our quaking little house.
 Here, sequential sisters Betty (left, in the photo) and next-youngest Sheila — the only two blue-eyed sisters in the brood — began forming their natural bond.
-Their young hearts swell as sugarplum hopes dance in their heads while visiting Santa.
+Their young hearts swell as sugarplum visions dance in their heads while visiting Santa.

 I admit, when Sheila sent me this photo a few days ago, it really got me.
 Betty, you really got me.
 Tears begone.